Stop-Zemlia: Release

 The German company Pluto Film acquired the international distribution rights to Stop-Zemlia in February 2021.
 Altered Innocence purchased the film's American distribution rights in March 2021.
 The Ukrainian Arthouse Traffic had already bought the film's Ukrainian distribution rights prior to that.

 On March 1, 2021, the film was released via online digital access during the 71st Berlin International Film Festival's (a.k.a.
 Berlinale) Generation 14plus competition.
 The film was physically presented at the Berlinale on June 9, 2021.

 On November 4, 2021, the film was released in limited theaters in Ukraine.

-On January 21, 2022, the film was released in select theaters in the USA, and paid streaming on Amazon and Youtube.
+On January 21, 2022, the film was released in select theaters in the US, and paid streaming on Amazon and YouTube.

 At the beginning of March, 2022, Altered Innocence released a limited amount of copies of Stop-Zemlia on DVD.

 Box office

 The film's budget was ₴25.72 million, approximately, €829,000.
 Currently, 92 percent of the tape's funding comes from the sponsorship of Ukrainian state film agency with the remainder of the budget being covered by partnerships.
 It grossed and took a worldwide total of $143,434.